 (2) The legislature finds that fentanyl and other highly potent synthetic opioids pose a unique and growing threat to the safety of children in Washington state.
-Fentanyl is a high-potency synthetic opioid and, according to the centers for disease control and prevention, is quantities high-potency synthetic opioids may be lethal to a child.
+Fentanyl is a highpotency synthetic opioid and, according to the centers for disease control and prevention, is 50 times more potent than heroin and 100 times more potent than morphine.
+Even in very small quantities high-potency synthetic opioids may be lethal to a child.